markusmo3/oth-dmdb-restaurant/README.md

 # Repository Overview
-* `data` contains all the data that we work with
+* `data` contains all the data that we work with and a Dockerfile to import the deduped data into mongodb
-* `jupyter` contains a Docker build file to run Jupyter Notebooks
+* `jupyter` contains a Dockerfile to run Jupyter notebook
 * `notebooks` contains the notebooks that were used for testing and playing around with the data
 * `src` contains the final python source code
+* `docker-compose.yml` docker-compose file to run the Jupyter notebook
+* `importToMongo.bat` Batch script to build a Dockerfile, that imports the generated data into a remote mongodb, hosted by atlas
+* `requirements.txt` Pip Requirements document
+* `up.bat` helper batch script to run the Jupyter notebook

 # Software used
 * Python 3.7.2